allaccountstaken/improving-risk-profile-classification/README.md

 ## Introduction

 This project aims to find the best model for out-of-sample forecast using Azure `HyperDrive` and `AutoML` functionalities.
-The best model will be deployed using ACI web services on Azure Container Instances.
-First, the training dataset (yellow) is used to produce a basic benchmark model (green).
-This model is use to create `train.py` script for `HyperDrive` parameters tuning (red).
+The best model will be deployed using web services on Azure Container Instances (ACI).
+First, the training dataset (yellow) is used to produce a benchmark model (green).
+This model is used to create `train.py` script for `HyperDrive` parameters tuning (red).
 Performance of both models is compared on out-of-sample data in terms of recall score and found to be similar.
 Same training dataset is uploaded into Azure portal for `AutoML` run that produces a better model (blue).
 This model is registered and deployed to produce superior out-of-sample forecast (purple).
-Below is high level overview diagram:
+Below is a high level diagram:
 ![](assets/project_diagram.png)

 ## Business Problem